 PROPRIETY: Observers are scheduled on the telescope with the understanding that they will pursue only the program described in their observing request.
 Since we have many observers from various institutions working on related programs, we require that any observers wishing to change their program (e.g., source list, observing frequencies, etc.), or to exchange time with other observers, do so only with the consent of the Site Director and Head of Telescope Operations.

 Regardless of whether observations are conducted on site or remotely, the observing will be most efficient if the observer and the support scientist work together to prepare for the run well in advance of the observations.
 Please make the following arrangements:

 o Contact your assigned staff astronomer before the start of the semester in which you may be scheduled.
 The program can be discussed, computer accounts and disk directories set up, and initial observing scripts created and reviewed.
 Having these scripts in place prior to the run will save much time in starting up the observing run.

 o If you plan on coming on site, arrive on site at least one business day in advance of your observations.
 This will allow observing plans to be reviewed and all last-minute preparations made.
 The staff astronomers can also give demos of the control and data reduction software which will save much time at the telescope.

 o Enable your project sessions as soon as you are prepared to observe to ensure the maximum possible opportunities are given to your project.

-The GBT presently operates from ~300 MHz to ~50 GHz, and by 2008, should operate to 100 GHz.
+The GBT presently operates from ~300 MHz to ~100 GHz.
 Observations at frequencies above ~10 GHz are affected by atmospheric water vapor, and are best done in clear, cool, and dry weather conditions.
 Since Green Bank weather is highly variable, a dynamic scheduling system has been instituted.
 This system is fully described on the GBT scheduling page.